jinghangli98/wmh_seg/README.md

 ```bash
 ls *.nii | parallel --jobs 6 wmg_seg -i {} -o {.}_wmh.nii.gz -g
 ```
-This line of bash command would process all the .nii files on gpu in the current directory and save the output with _wmh.nii.gz after file name.
+This line of bash command would process all the .nii files on gpu 6 files at a time in the current directory.